Mandatory Design Imperatives and supporting Guidelines which designers must continually consider and incorporate throughout the duration of a project.

 A protective cable or rail device placed along the roadway edge for the purpose of redirecting vehicles that have left the roadway at a point of hazard.

 Guideline vs. Template (suggested vs. required)

-Guideline is a suggested outline of how a task is to be performed or formatted, whereas a template is a required NPS format, usually electronic, that shall be used by the contractor as a contract deliverable.
+A guideline is a suggested outline of how a task is to be performed or formatted, whereas a template is a required National Park Service (NPS) format, usually electronic, that shall be used by the contractor as a contract deliverable.